4-Day Weather Forecast For Challis - NewsBreak

 - Light wind

-Partly sunny then slight chance of showers and thunderstorms during the day; while chance of rain showers overnight
+Chance of light rain then chance of showers and thunderstorms during the day; while chance of showers and thunderstorms then mostly cloudy overnight

 - Light wind